Disclaimer: This is a work of fiction based on characters from the Firefly 'verse created by Joss Whedon. No copyright infringement is intended.

 Tightness gripped his chest.
 "Honey, I'm so sorry for what I said.
 If I had known about Haderon – "

 "No, baby.
 We're not gonna do it like this."
 He could hear it through the transmitter – Zoë struggling to determine just how much emotion she could safely unleash, aware that he prized her vulnerability above her strength but needing to maintain the control that was so important to her.
 Some uneven combination of the acting captain and the yearning wife spoke next.
 "You're gonna come back, safe.
 That's an order.
 And then," her voice dropped so low, he could hardly hear the quaver in it, "I'll tell you everything."
-Wash was in anguish, knowing what it cost her to say those words, open that door, even for him.
+Wash was touched, knowing what it cost her to say those words, open that door, even for him.
 And more than a little disquieted, knowing that she meant them.
 "Should have told you before, but..."
 Her voice trailed off.
-"But I ain't saying nothin' to a frozen husband," she rallied after a moment, equilibrium restored through sheer force of will.
+"But I ain't saying nothin' to a frozen husband," she rallied after a moment, armor back in place.
 "So you stay close to Jayne and follow his lead.
 He knows how to make do out there."

 "Yes, dear.
 Whatever you say, dear.
 I mean, whatever he says, dear.
 As long as he keeps his popsicle to himself."
 He tried to sound light and playful.
 And confident.
 He was keenly aware that she already thought him plenty vulnerable.